You can still get out and enjoy the garden in August with these handy hints and tips!

 Time to re-pot any container plants, after winter as the soil can be tired and plants need a boost to get them growing in spring.
-Use a premium mix such as Pro-Mix with Seasol to reduce stress.
+Use a premium mix such as Seasol Potting Mix to reduce stress.
 A small amount of fertiliser is a good idea too to add to pot plants.

 There are many different pruning techniques; find out the best one for your plants to give you the best growth going forward.
 Any shrubs that have flowered over winter can be cut back now.

 As the weather warms up divide Elkhorns and split Bromeliads when pups are 1/3rd the size of the original plant.

 Prepare soil for spring planting and Plant and fertilise with an Organic Native fertiliser.